research-anonymous/MultiParallelFinetuning4MMT/README.md

 </div>

-When investigating the size effect of fine-tuning data and its transfer capabilities:
+When investigating the size effect of fine-tuning data and its transfer capabilities, we found that :
-1) we found that already a small, randomly sampled set of fine-tuning directions is sufficient to achieve comparable improvements.
+1) Already a small, randomly sampled set of fine-tuning directions is sufficient to achieve comparable improvements.
 2) The resulting non-English performance is close to the complete translation upper bound.
 3) Even in a minimal setting---fine-tuning with only one single sample---the well-known off-target issue is almost completely resolved, explaining parts--but not all---of the observed improvements in translation quality